THE HAWAII FIVE-O HOME PAGE

 - CBC interview about the Five-O Home Page.

-- The Five-O Home Page featured on CBS News Up To The Minute.
-NOW WITH VIDEO!
+- The Five-O Home Page featured on CBS News Up To The Minute (includes video).

 - This site was the winner in the Vancouver Province Super Site contest (November 6, 1997).